davecurryco/mystic-spheres/Tortukal.md

 ### Merchant's Guild

 **Boss:** Xiu Chui-Jiao (M, 57, Rakshasa, fiend, LE, Honor, Condescending, Sunburned)
 _A powerful, but seldom seen, figure in the town's affairs, Xiu appears as a rugged, handsome Juchen man of mature years.
 In truth, the leader of the Merchant's Guild is a **rakshasa**.
-His current plot is to convince the Assembly to overturn Tortukal's current "free shore" policy so that he can establish a slave market._
+He has a (literally) fiendish plan to suborn the town government to his will.
+As part of this scheme, he works behind the scenes to overturn Tortukal's "free shore" policy._

 ### Racketeer's Syndicate

 **Boss:** Gannara Bhishuvana (M, 31, Khemez, hood, N, Loyalty, Sincere, Petite)
-_Gannara is a surprisingly short man who rose through the ranks as much on his ability to win and keep allies as on his ruthlessness.
-He frequently acts as a diplomat among the various factions in town and has come to see himself as a kind of statesman.
-Nowdays, he is all about what's good for business._
+_Gannara is a surprisingly short man who rose through the ranks mainly on his ability to win and keep allies.
+He frequently acts as a diplomat among the various factions in town and has come to see himself as a sort of statesman.
+Nowdays, he is all about what's good for business and woe to the punk who doesn't show respect._

 **Enforcer:** Arioush Abin (M, 25, Ahlrain, hood, LN, Amusement, Reflective, Stiff)
+_Arioush was a once a retainer of a noble family of Neunazar.
+After their ouster, he sailed aboard a privateer, but the privations of a life at sea were little to his taste.
+Here in Tortukal, Arioush indulges himself in numerous vices -- among which are sadism and brutality.
+However debauched he may be, Arioush still retains the manner of a prim majordomo and is scrupulously loyal to his employer._

 ### Smugglers' Syndicate

 **Boss:** Luo Ying-Shui (F, 87, Juchen, master thief, LE, Survival, Condescending, Curly)
 _Luo had a long career as a crime boss in Khanengul, but retired to the hinterlands after making too many enemies.
 However, he still feared assassination and decided that it was better to be in a position where he could have protectors and enforcers.
-Luo's decades of experience have made him confident to the point of being arrogant, but he still takes precautions in everything he does.
-His ._
+Luo's decades of experience have made him confident to the point of being arrogant, but he still takes precautions in everything he does._

 **Enforcer:** Mei She-Su (F, 21, Juchen, master assassin, LE, Curiosity, Bitter, Narrow)

 ### Tradesman's Guild

 **Guild Master:** Ghamay Burtai (M, 39, Juchen, cult fanatic, LE, Justice, Matter-of-Fact, Olive)
+_Ghamay was a humble blacksmith among a nomad tribe of the Golden Hills.
+Wronged by the tribal chieftain and forced to flee his homeland, Ghamay became a devotee of Molor and followed the god's promptings even to this most unlikely location.
+Here he waits for a sign that the instrument of his revenge is at hand.
+In the meantime, Ghamay has cornered the local trade in ironmongery and has parleyed his wealth into a position of influence._

 **Enforcer:** Kitbo Kurgai (M, 25, Juchen, acolyte, LE, Destiny, Malicious, Shaggy)